 Although Barlow stops short of speculating on his character or private life, the chapter in Kempe on his house at Old Place, Lindfield, in Sussex, brings us closest to the man, lovingly curating its contents and designing its garden, and welcoming family, friends and patrons to his “Earthly Paradise”.12 His “benevolent paternalism” inspired loyalty among his staff, although that loyalty was clearly expected.
 This is implied in his prickly reluctance to recommend the designer Herbert Bryans to a client after he had left the Studio in 1897,13 and, while churchwarden of his local church, he proved to be “a man who expected to get his own way and did not care to be crossed”.14

 When I first had sight of Kempe, I was disappointed to see that the illustrations were confined to mainly monochrome images inset in the text, with a centre section of twelve colour plates that are rather flat and do not show Kempe’s work to his credit.
-I was assured that this would be followed by a further book with many more pictures in colour, and the companion volume, Espying Heaven, goes much further in this respect, featuring photographs by Alexander Carew-Cox.
+I was assured that this would be followed by a further book with many more pictures in colour, and the companion volume, Espying Heaven, goes much further in this respect, featuring photographs by Alastair Carew-Cox.
 The book includes some, but not all, of the windows singled out for discussion in the first book, and a few are duplicated in colour.
-So “Lisle’s masterpiece” of 1895 at Lincoln Cathedral is illustrated as a full-page image, but not Carter’s “masterwork”, his huge south transept window at Hereford Cathedral (Fig. 9), that Barlow takes pains to defend against Pevsner’s dismissal of it as “parochial”.15
+So “Lisle’s masterpiece” of 1895 at Lichfield Cathedral is illustrated as a full-page image, but not Carter’s “masterwork”, his huge south transept window at Hereford Cathedral (Fig. 9), that Barlow takes pains to defend against Pevsner’s dismissal of it as “parochial”.15

 Capable of standing alone as a useful guide to Kempe’s stained glass, Espying Heaven echoes the pattern of the biography by briefly describing and offering a small selection of illustrations of windows designed by Wyndham Hope Hughes, John Carter, John Lisle and the work of the firm under Walter Tower.
 A series of short sections follow, including examples of depictions of the Virgin and Child, angels, a small number of biblical scenes and a few seemingly randomly selected themes, providing several instructive comparisons of the work of the Studio, and the later company, from different dates.

 Numerous good quality details of figures, scenes and heraldry are illustrated, although there are a surprisingly small number of complete windows.
-Some of these, such as the first window designed by Kempe and made by Clayton & Bell for Gloucester Cathedral in 1865, are unfortunately subject to an inelegant vertical compression which does nothing to recommend them (Fig. 10).
+Some of these, such as the first window designed by Kempe and made by Clayton & Bell for Gloucester Cathedral in 1865 (Fig. 10), are unfortunately subject to an inelegant vertical compression which does nothing to recommend them.
 There is rich potential for the reading of Victorian ecclesiastical stained-glass windows as complex theological statements, and Kempe’s windows are among the most sophisticated of any firm of the period, intertwining biblical texts and scenes from the Old and New Testaments, sometimes with additional saints.
 A short section headed ‘Reading a Kempe Window’ gives us just one example, the east window for the Church of St John the Evangelist, Oxford, built as the community church for the Society of St John the Evangelist (the Cowley Fathers).16 Like so many of Kempe’s large windows, including the transept windows at Hereford and Lichfield, visually it consists of a series of figures, presented in this instance as a Tree of Life.